CE Staff Top Banner

 Will you stay in the rear easement or move to a roadside distribution network?

 This project's scope is to build a roadside distribution network.
-This will eliminate overhead rear easement systems that are hard to access and require us to repeatedly clear trees to keep the quality of service we want to provide.
+This will eliminate overhead rear easement systems that are hard to access and eliminate clearing trees to keep the quality of service we want to provide.

 Will I have a transformer in my yard?